dccuchile/wefe/doc/loading_embeddings.rst

 =========================================
-Loading embeddings from different sources
+Loading Embeddings From Different Sources
 =========================================

 WEFE depends on gensim's :code:`KeyedVectors` to operate the word